jenkinsci/docker-agent/README.md

 ## inbound-agent
 [![Docker Pulls](https://img.shields.io/docker/pulls/jenkins/inbound-agent.svg)](https://hub.docker.com/r/jenkins/inbound-agent/)

-This is an image based on `agent` for [Jenkins](https://jenkins.io) agents using TCP or WebSockets to establish inbound connection to the Jenkins master.
+This is an image based on `agent` for [Jenkins](https://jenkins.io) agents using TCP or WebSockets to establish inbound connection to the Jenkins controller.

 See [the `inbound-agent` README](./README_inbound-agent.md)